Test of Biden's agenda looms after Congress votes to avert government shutdown | Politics

 President Joe Biden's agenda faced a key test on Thursday among fellow Democrats as the House of Representatives prepared a vote on a $1 trillion infrastructure bill that progressives have threatened to block unless there is also a deal on a larger social spending plan.
 That vote was to come just hours after Congress wrestled Washington back from the brink of a government shutdown, which would have been a black eye for Democrats, by voting to continue funding the government through Dec.
 3.

 The House approved the measure in a bipartisan 254-175 vote, hours after it passed the Senate 65-35.
-The measure was headed to the White House for Biden's signature before funding runs out at midnight.
+The White House said Biden quickly signed the measure behind closed doors before funding was to run out at midnight.
 With that hurdle overcome, Biden and House Speaker Nancy Pelosi scrambled to piece together a vote in order to go forward with the infrastructure plan that has already passed the Senate with bipartisan support.

 The two spoke on the phone on Thursday afternoon about the situation, a source familiar with the call said.
 Some progressive Democrats have vowed to vote against the bill to invest in the nation's roads, bridges and other infrastructure, angry that Democrats have not yet reached agreement on a multitrillion-dollar companion bill with funding for social services and to address climate change.